holos-run/holos/doc/md/api/core/v1alpha4.md

 Artifact represents one fully rendered manifest produced by a [Transformer](<#Transformer>) sequence, which transforms a [Generator](<#Generator>) collection.
 A [BuildPlan](<#BuildPlan>) produces an [Artifact](<#Artifact>) collection.

-Each [Generator](<#Generator>) may be executed concurrently with other generators in the same collection.
-Each [Transformer](<#Transformer>) is executed sequentially, the first after all generators have completed.

 Each Artifact produces one manifest file artifact.
 Generator Output values are used as Transformer Inputs.
 The Output field of the final [Transformer](<#Transformer>) should have the same value as the Artifact field.

 When there is more than one [Generator](<#Generator>) there must be at least one [Transformer](<#Transformer>) to combine outputs into one Artifact.
 If there is a single Generator, it may directly produce the Artifact output.

+An Artifact is processed concurrently with other artifacts in the same [BuildPlan](<#BuildPlan>).
+An Artifact should not use an output from another Artifact as an input.
+Each [Generator](<#Generator>) may also run concurrently.
+Each [Transformer](<#Transformer>) is executed sequentially starting after all generators have completed.

 Output fields are write\-once.
-It is an error for multiple Generators or Transformers to produce the same Output value within the context of one [BuildPlan](<#BuildPlan>).
+It is an error for multiple Generators or Transformers to produce the same Output value within the context of a [BuildPlan](<#BuildPlan>).

 ```go
 type Artifact struct {